 - given you a reasonable decision

-It does not cost you anything to have your complaint assessed by an ICA.
+There is on cost to you to have your complaint assessed by an ICA.

 The ICA will need to see all the letters and emails between us.
-We aim to send this to them within 15 working days of you asking us to pass your complaint to them.
+We aim to acknowledge receipt and send details to the ICA within 15 working days of you asking us to pass your complaint to them.
 The ICA will decide how best to deal with your case and will then contact you.
 The ICA will aim to review your case within 3 months and they will tell you if they expect it to take longer.

 When the ICA has completed their review the will contact you with their findings and any recommendations they consider appropriate to both you and us.
 This ends their involvement with your case.